catherinesloan/pandas-challenge/README.md

 # pandas-challenge

-### HEROES OF PYMOLI
+## HEROES OF PYMOLI

 ### Background
 Assigned the task of analysing the data for an independent gaming company's most recent fantasy game, Heroes of Pymoli.
 Like many others in its genre, the game is free-to-play, but players are encouraged to purchase optional items that enhance their playing experience.

 ### Task
-Generate a report that breaks down the game's purchasing data into meaningful insights
+Generate a report that breaks down the game's purchasing data into meaningful insights.

 ### Output
 The final report includes each of the following: